Everything you need to know about Backup and Disaster Recovery

 Recovery from SPOR can be as simple as restring back from your on premise NAS.

-Ask us to determine what solution is best for you
+Ask us to determine what solution is best for you.

 What is Disaster Recovery and Business Continuity

 Statistics show that on average, over 40% of businesses that do not have a Disaster Recovery Plan go out of business after a major loss like a fire, a break-in, a storm, or sabotage.
-A Good Disaster Recovery and Business Continuity Plan Increases Your Chances of Recovery
+A Good Disaster Recovery and Business Continuity Plan Increases Your Chances of Recovery.

-There is no reason a temporary setback should turn into a permanent failure – if you protect your organization before disaster strikes.
+There is no reason a temporary setback should turn into a permanent failure – if you protect your organisation before disaster strikes.
 The first step is to create a Disaster Recovery and Business Continuity Plan.
 We can help you get started right away.
-We will put together a comprehensive plan for your entire organization, considering key components crucial to your recovery, and establish a formal process to be followed to restore your business continuity when a disaster occurs.
+We will put together a comprehensive plan for your entire organisation, considering key components crucial to your recovery, and establish a formal process to be followed to restore your business continuity when a disaster occurs.

-Your Disaster Recovery Plan will be a comprehensive, step-by-step process for you and your staff to follow, covering such items as contacting your local authorities and insurance carriers, re-establishing phone service, sourcing equipment, restoring data, and all essentials needed to restore your organization’s operational capability.
+Your Disaster Recovery Plan will be a comprehensive, step-by-step process for you and your staff to follow, covering such items as contacting your local authorities and insurance carriers, re-establishing phone service, sourcing equipment, restoring data, and all essentials needed to restore your organisation’s operational capability.

 Client Testimonial